dmiddleton92/MileHighCars/README.md

 ## Description

     MileHighCars is an application that allows you to build a vehicle or choose a pre existing vehicle.
-You will be able to operate the vehicle with a set of actions and even popping a wheelie with your motorbike!
+You will be able to operate the vehicle with a set of actions and even popping a wheelie with your motorbike and even towing a vehicle

 ## Table of Contents